shomikverma/xtb-workflows/README.md

 ## Installation and Setup

-This is the most difficult part.
-The xtb, xtb4stda, and stda packages all need to be installed before you can run this automated workflow.
-I found xTB and sTDA to be relatively easy to install on Mac, but xtb4stda was quite difficult.
+You need the xtb, xtb4stda, and stda packages to run this automated workflow.
 I'd recommend installing on Linux using the pre-compiled binaries if possible.
-Details below:
+For your convenience, I've included all of the binaries in my `bin` directory.
+To make the 4 packages above accessible, navigate to the root directory and type:

+    export PATH=$PATH:$PWD/bin
+    export PATH=$PATH:$PWD/bin/xtb-6.3.3/bin
+    export XTB4STDAHOME=$PWD/xtb4stda-1.0

+If for some reason the binaries included in the `bin` folder don't work, you can download them yourself from the respective GitHub pages.
+Also, if you're on Mac, unfortunately you can't use statically linked binaries, so you have to compile from source.
+More details below:

 ### xtb